ekraka/SSnet/SSnet_in_Action/README.md

 ### Usage

-Binary files for Linux, Windows and OS-X can be found at https://smu.box.com/s/yjd4dm1k9c4axmg5i0wihbz3nx3tx1er
+Binary files for Linux, Windows and OS-X can be found at https://smu.box.com/s/yjd4dm1k9c4axmg5i0wihbz3nx3tx1er Note that binary files do not require any pre-installation such as python.

 If problems based on tensorflow, please make sure you have the following version: